simonjellvert/nercia_e-commerse/README.md

 #### Refined file adder
 The button for file adding in products and contacts templates does not look so good and should be refined for better UX.

+#### Improve performance
+The lighthouse testing shows that the performance is not in the green.
+I would want to take a closer look at that for the next version to enhance UX.

+### Payment created in Stripe when invoice
+The card payment is successfull and works correctly, allthough I have a bug with payments created in Stripe as soon as the user enters the checkout page.
+Since the user is able to choose to pay with invoice I would like the payment to be connected to Stripe by an event listener when the user choose card payment.

 ---

 ## Technologies used